groq/mlagility/docs/install.md

 ## Installing Slurm support

 Slurm is an open source workload manager for clusters.
-If you would like to use Slurm to build multiple models simultaneously, please follow the instructions below.
-Please note that MLAgility requires the Slurm nodes to have access to at least 128GB of RAM.
+If you would like to use slurm to build multiple models simultaneously, please follow the instructions below.

 ### Setup your Slurm environment